 The United States established diplomatic relations with the Dominican Republic in 1884.
-Since its 1844 independence from neighboring Haiti, the country has seen a mix of coups, U.S. military intervention and occupations, military government, and democratic government.
-The Dominican Republic’s first peaceful transfer of power from one freely elected president to another was in 1978.
+Since its 1844 independence from neighboring Haiti, the country has seen a mix of coups, U.S. military interventions and occupations, military government, and democratic government.
+The Dominican Republic has enjoyed peaceful transfers of power from one freely elected president to another since 1978.

 U.S. Assistance to the Dominican Republic

 U.S. assistance helps build accountable and transparent institutions that can better serve the needs of the Dominican people and strengthen democratic governance.
+As the leading foreign investor in the Dominican Republic, U.S. businesses benefit from improved business conditions created by this assistance.
 In addition, U.S. assistance stimulates income generation opportunities for youth, small businesses, and rural communities, promotes English language learning and increased educational and cultural opportunities through exchange programs, improves the protection of the environment, enables local organizations to promote ecological and cultural tourism, and furthers the equitable provision of quality health and education services.
-The Caribbean Basin Security Initiative (CBSI) complements bilateral programs in the Dominican Republic and provides additional assistance to law enforcement, citizen safety, and rule of law programs.
+Security assistance through the Caribbean Basin Security Initiative (CBSI) complements bilateral programs in the Dominican Republic and provides additional assistance to law enforcement, citizen safety, and rule of law programs.
+This helps safeguard the broader Caribbean region, which is a transit point for goods and people headed to the United States.

 Bilateral Economic Relations

 The Dominican Republic’s most important trading partner is the United States.
 The two countries are parties to the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR), along with five Central American countries.
-This agreement creates new economic opportunities by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
-It facilitates trade and investment among the seven countries and furthers regional integration.
+This agreement has created new economic opportunities by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
+It has facilitated trade and investment among the seven countries and furthers regional integration.

 U.S. exports to the Dominican Republic include petroleum products, oil, agricultural products, machinery, vehicles, cotton, yarn, and fabric.
 U.S. imports from the Dominican Republic include optical and medical instruments, electrical components, jewelry and gold, agricultural products, machinery, tobacco, and knit apparel.
 U.S. firms, mostly manufacturers of apparel, footwear, and light electronics, as well as U.S. energy companies, account for much of the foreign private investment in the Dominican Republic.